SichengLeoLiu/SichengLeoLiu.github.io/blogs/Profession Practice in IT.md

 Most organizations have more than one business model targeted at different customers.

+### Operating model

+Operating model is the blueprint for how value will be created and delivered to stakeholders.

+- How organization use their capabilities to create value.
+- How organization manage itself.

+Any change to organization's business model will require changes to operating model.

 ### IT Strategy, IT Operating Model, IT Capabilities

 ![Alt text](image.png)

+IT strategy is the plane for how the organizations IT investments will be applied to achieve the organizational goals and objectives.

 ### Orchestrating Business and IT Capabilities into Value Streams